Wolverine971/9takes/src/blog/people/techies/Jack-Dorsey.md

 ## What is Jack Dorsey's personality type?

-You're not alone in this curiosity.
-The Enneagram system, a unique personality typing method, categorizes individuals into nine core types.
-Each type offers a lens into our deepest fears, desires, and motivations.
-For Dorsey, we hypothesize - he's a Type 5: The Investigator.

-### Enneagram Type 5 - The Investigator, is characterized by
+### Enneagram Type 5 - The Investigator

-A profound thirst for knowledge.
+Type 5s are characterized by a profound thirst for knowledge.

-A tendency to retreat into their inner world.
-An ability to concentrate and focus on developing complex ideas and skills.
-Being observant, innovative, and often visionary.
+They have a tendency to isolate themselves retreat into their inner world.
+They prefer to escape to the intellecutal realm often in solitude.
+And from an early age they develop an ability to concentrate and focus.
+They are commonly noted as being observant, innovative, and often visionary.
 Sounds familiar?

-## Why Jack Dorsey might be a Type 5
+## Here is why Jack Dorsey might be a Type 5

-1. Pioneering Innovations:
+### Pioneering Innovations

 Remember when Twitter first came into our lives?
 It was unlike anything we'd seen.
 Its simplicity and focus were revolutionary.
 Jack didn't just follow trends; he set them.
 This innovative spirit aligns closely with the visionary trait of a Type 5.

-1. Depth of Knowledge:
+### Depth of Knowledge

 Jack's ventures, especially Square, required deep understanding and expertise.
 It's not just about tech.
 It's about banking, economics, and user behavior.
 That profound thirst for knowledge?
 Classic Type 5.

-1. Introverted Leadership:
+### Introverted Leadership

 Unlike many other tech magnates who are always in the spotlight, Jack is known to be more reserved.
 This introspective nature is typical of Investigators who often retreat into their minds, seeking solace in their inner worlds.

-1. Handling Controversies:
+### Handling Controversies:

 With leadership comes controversy.
 Jack's approach?
 Thoughtful and measured, showing a balanced blend of emotion and logic.
 When Twitter faced backlash over its policies, Jack was steadfast yet open to feedback - demonstrating the calm, observant demeanor of a Type 5.

 ## Addressing the Skeptics